learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. Three
 ```
 C. Two

-Explanation: Objects have instance methods while primitives do not.
-Since int is a primitive, you
-cannot call instance methods on it.
-Integer and String are both objects and have
-instance methods
 ```
+**Explanation**: Objects have instance methods while primitives do not.
+Since int is a primitive, you cannot call instance methods on it.
+Integer and String are both objects and have instance methods.

 #### Q. Which of the following does not compile?
 A. int num = 999;
 B. int num = 9_9_9;